Organizations almost always progress through five more-or-less well-defined evolutionary growth stages:

 - Make as much progress with as little outside funding as possible.
 The more money taken-in, the more ownership is given away in the form of equity to investors.
 Giving up equity is disadvantageous to those responsible in that their ultimate financial return is less and significant amounts of time will be diverted to recruiting and managing investors at the cost of making progress on what their organization seeks to accomplish.
 When founders give up more than 50% of the ownership they are no longer in control and essentially become a project team reporting to outside owners which is not usually what they had in mind at the outset.

 - Establish a leader and leadership team with relevant and complementary strengths and who get along well together.
 It is essential that it be clear who among the top team fills the role of leader.
-The leader and his or her team must have a common vision for what she/he seeks to accomplish as well as the energy and drive to take action and make things happen.
+The leader and their team must have a common vision for what they seek to accomplish as well as the energy and drive to take action and make things happen.
 The team is often more important than their idea or their money because, after the first stage has played out, the team that wins is the team that learns from their experience to get it right next time.

 The Startup likely has a few customer and up to a few dozen employees who are gaining confidence that what they do fills a genuine market need where no other player dominates.
 On the other hand, survival is far from guaranteed.